-By keeping track of greenhouse gas emissions, utilities can assess the emission footprint associated with their energy supply and communicate this information to their communities.
+By keeping track of greenhouse gas emissions (GHG), utilities can assess the emission footprint associated with their energy supply and communicate this information to their communities.
+Utilities should describe and/or attach the foundation for your utility's emission tracking methodology.